NYULibraries/salon/README.md

 TOKEN={NONADMINTOKEN} ADMIN_TOKEN={ADMINTOKEN} OAUTH2_SERVER={DOCKERHOST} rspec
 ```

+After the first run, VCR generates cassettes to stub the request for subsequent runs until an edit is made to the application.

 #### Preparing dredd

-Use client credentials of an existing application in Login Dev called "Salon Test" to run your rake task so dredd can setup a valid OAuth2 session before each test:
+Use client credentials of an existing application in Login Dev called "Salon Test Admin" to run your rake task so dredd can setup a valid OAuth2 session before each test:

 ```
 TEST_CLIENT_ID={SALON_TEST_CLIENT_ID} TEST_CLIENT_SECRET={SALON_TEST_CLIENT_SECRET} rake